-Our ServicesFamily physician Kevin Oeffinger directs our team of survivorship experts.
-Our clinical team includes physicians, nurse practitioners, a nurse, a psychologist, and a social worker who provide the following services:
+Our team of survivorship experts, which includes physicians, nurse practitioners, a nurse, a psychologist, and a social worker provide the following services:

-- Treatment Summary and Survivorship Care Plan – Prior to your initial medical consultation, our team reviews your medical records and develops a cancer treatment summary, including a description of the cancer therapies you received, potential late effects, and future screening recommendations.
-We update this summary and care plan during each visit.
+- Treatment Summary and Survivorship Care Plan – To start, we develop a cancer treatment summary that includes a description of the cancer therapies you received and potential late effects.
+We update your care plan during each visit.

-- Initial Consultation – During your initial consultation, we will discuss your cancer treatment summary, perform a physical exam, and counsel you on your health risks – which may involve diet, physical activity, and nicotine use – as well as your need for any screening for long-term effects of cancer therapy.
-These screenings could include fasting blood tests, echocardiograms, mammograms or breast MRI, pulmonary (lung function) tests, and bone density tests.
-We then manage most health problems related to the cancer or cancer therapy.
+- Initial Consultation – We perform a physical exam and counsel you on your health risks and the need for any screening for long-term effects of cancer therapy, such as fasting blood tests, echocardiograms, and bone density tests.

-- Health Education – One of our major goals is to provide patients with information about staying healthy.
-We understand the importance of helping patients and families become knowledgeable about potential effects of past cancer treatments and about ways to prevent future health problems.
+- Health Education – One of our major goals is to provide you with information about staying healthy.
+We want you and your family to know about potential effects of past cancer treatments and ways to prevent future health problems.

-- Psychosocial Care – Some adult survivors may experience feelings of isolation, fear of recurrence, and stress over coping with ongoing health needs.
-Our psychologist and social worker can assist you with these concerns as well as with tackling other complex issues involving employment and insurance that can have an impact on your well-being.
+- Psychosocial Care – Some survivors struggle with feelings of isolation, fear of recurrence, and stress over coping with ongoing health needs.
+Our psychologist and social worker can help with these as well as insurance and job-related concerns.

-After your first visit with us, we will send your primary care physician a letter summarizing your cancer treatment and outlining a plan for follow-up care.
+After your first visit with us, we’ll send your primary care physician a letter summarizing your cancer treatment and outlining a plan for your follow-up care.
 Your physician can then incorporate this into your overall medical plan.